mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 ### Perception vs reality

-Is intelligence accurate?
-Are we are prone to false positives?
+Are intelligence tests accurate?
+Are we susceptible to false positives?

-There is reality and there is perception.
-We tend to assume that our perceptions—sights, sounds, textures and tastes portray the real world.
-We shouldn't be fooled by _internal simulation_ because _external reality_ might not be what we think it is.
-The difference between the two is what creates illusion.
-This is why finding reality is so difficult because we all perceive things differently.
+There’s reality and perception.
+We often assume that our perceptions—sights, sounds, textures, and tastes—represent the real world.
+However, we shouldn’t be deceived by internal simulations because external reality might not align with our perceptions.
+The distinction between the two is what creates illusions.
+This is why finding reality is challenging because our perceptions vary widely.

-Can our senses for all 7 billion plus people reach a threshold of 100%?
-I am not sure, but we should keep this front and center.
-It is already hard to be in sync with my family unit, co-workers and friends, let alone having all 7 billion plus people be on the same page.
+Can our senses, which are already stretched to the limit with the current population of over 7+ billion people, possibly reach a point of complete alignment?
+I’m not certain, but it’s crucial that we consider this possibility.
+It’s already challenging to maintain harmony within my immediate family, workplace, and social circle.
+Imagine the complexities of coordinating the thoughts and actions of an entire global population.

-Human perception isn't a bad thing because it allows us to survive.
-Our human brain is CPU intensive compared to rest of the body.
-Evolution optimized our brain to not process every single input coming through our senses otherwise it would overheat.
-Therefore, our brains are constantly building models based on interaction with our local environment.
-Having an accurate model makes processing reality more efficient and why our brain hides reality.
+Human perception isn’t inherently negative because it’s essential for our survival.
+Our human brains are highly cognitively demanding compared to the rest of our bodies.
+Evolution optimized our brains to avoid processing every single input from our senses, as it would lead to overheating (like a machine overheating when it is overworked).
+Consequently, our brains continuously construct models based on our interactions with our immediate surroundings.
+An accurate model enhances our ability to process reality efficiently, which explains why our brains tend to distort or conceal it.

-And why we use patterns and categories.
-We use labels such as small, medium and large.
-It wouldn't be efficient for our brain to quantify exact measurement of everything we come across.
-But what is medium to me might mean different to my friend.
-These categories are subjective, but critical for survival.
+We use patterns and categories for efficiency.
+Labels like small, medium, and large help us categorize things without having to measure everything precisely.
+However, what may be medium to one person might be different to another.
+These categories are subjective but crucial for survival.

-Imagine being stuck in Sahara Desert.
-You come across a small body of water that has enough water for yourself and your camel friend.
-You won't sit there and measure how much.
-But your brain will help you evaluate whether it is too little, enough or too much for survival.
-And similarly, your camel friend will do the  same.
-You might see small quantity but your camel friend might see it as large quantity.
-The perception is in context of experience and evolution.
-Humans can survive without water for weeks, but camels can survive without water for months.
-But in reality the water is in fixed quantity.
-So everything we see is one big illusion, but it has been critical to our survival.
-And other species behave similarly.
+Imagine being stranded in the Sahara Desert.
+You stumble upon a small body of water that could sustain you and your camel companion.
+Instead of meticulously measuring its quantity, your brain instinctively assesses whether it’s sufficient for survival.
+Similarly, your camel friend employs a similar evaluation process.
+While you perceive a small amount, your camel friend might perceive it as a substantial quantity.
+This perception is shaped by our experiences and evolutionary history.
+Humans can endure weeks without water, while camels can survive for months.
+However, in reality, the water quantity remains fixed.
+Consequently, everything we perceive is an illusion, yet it has been pivotal to our survival.
+This phenomenon is not unique to humans; other species exhibit similar behaviors.

-How our brain is structured plays a critical role in this conversation of reality versus perception.
+Our brain’s structure plays a crucial role in this discussion about the distinction between reality and perception.

-Our brain is split into two operations—rationalizing based on logic (left hemisphere) and rationalizing based on emotions (right hemisphere).
-This creates two paths for human species to evaluate reality—mathematical operation and emotional operation.
-Our human experience also depends on our environment and experiences.
-A snake might be treated differently by a human who grew up in Amazon Rain Forest versus someone who grew up in New York City.
-How one feels about a snake is purely dependent on their emotions created by their environment.
+Our brains are divided into two distinct operations: rationalizing based on logic (left hemisphere) and rationalizing based on emotions (right hemisphere).
+This division creates two distinct paths for the human species to evaluate reality: a mathematical approach and an emotional one.
+Our human experiences are also shaped by our environment and experiences.
+For instance, a snake might be treated differently by a person who grew up in the Amazon Rainforest compared to someone who grew up in New York City.
+The way one feels about a snake is entirely dependent on the emotions they experience due to their environment.

-Then are we machines?
 Based on this argument, we are not purely computational beings.
-The experiences of everyday life shapes the ultimate nature of our reality.
+Our everyday experiences shape the ultimate nature of our reality.
+Therefore, we are not machines.

 ## Machines